Skip to contents

 Details

-Inverse probability tilting (IPT) involves specifying estimating equations that fit the parameters of one or more generalized linear models with a modification that ensures exact balance on the covariate means.
+Inverse probability tilting (IPT) involves specifying estimating equations that fit the parameters of two or more generalized linear models with a modification that ensures exact balance on the covariate means.
 These estimating equations are solved, and the estimated parameters are used in the (generalized) propensity score, which is used to compute the weights.
 Conceptually and mathematically, IPT is very similar to entropy balancing and just-identified CBPS.
 For the ATT and ATC, entropy balancing, just-identified CBPS, and IPT will yield identical results.
 For the ATE or when link is specified as something other than "logit", the three methods differ.

 Treatment effect estimates for binary treatments are consistent if the true propensity score is a logistic regression or the outcome model is linear in the covariates and their interaction with treatments.
 For entropy balancing, this is only true for the ATT, and for just-identified CBPS, this is only true if there is no effect modification by covariates.
 In this way, IPT provides additional theoretical guarantees over the other two methods, though potentially with some cost in precision.